ipfs/specs/merkledag/ipld.md

 ```

 This entire _merkle-path_ traversal is a unix-style path traversal over a _merkle-dag_ which uses _merkle-links_ with names.

+### IPLD merkle-path (best solution)

+An _IPLD merkle-path_ is an extension of a _filesystem merkle-path_ which uses a special syntax to access link properties.

+Path elements are suffixed by either `.link` to access the link properties or by `.object` to dereference the _merkle-link_. if no suffix is present, the _merkle-link_ is dereferenced (to be compatible with _filesystem merkle-paths_ in most cases)

+**FIXME**: perhaps use different suffixes so we are less likely to have ambiguities.
+Using a character that is denied by Windows would be a good idea since those are less likely to be present in filenames.
+For most cases, this would make _IPLD merkle-paths_ a superset of _filesystem merkle-paths_.
+For example we could use `?link` and `?object`

+Suppose we have object which hashes to QmCCC...000:

+    ---
+    stuff:
+      foo:
+        mlink: QmCCC...111
+        mode: 0755
+        owner: jbenet

+and we have object which hashes to QmCCC...111 (the foo link):

+    ---
+    other:
+      cat.link:
+        mlink: QmCCC...222
+        mode: 0644
+        owner: jbenet

+Now:

+- the path `/ipfs/QmCCC...000/stuff/foo.link/mode` yields `0755`
+- the path `/ipfs/QmCCC...000/stuff/foo/other/cat.link/mode` does not exists because `other` does not have a `cat` object, only a `cat.link`
+- the path `/ipfs/QmCCC...000/stuff/foo/other/cat.link.link/mode` yields `0644`
+- the path `/ipfs/QmCCC...000/stuff/foo.object/other/cat.link` yields object `QmCCC...222`

+### IPLD merkle-path (other solution)

+An _IPLD merkle-path_ is a path which initially dereferences through a _merkle-link_ and then follows elements in intermediate objects through the separator `.`, and follows _merkle-links_ through the separator `/`.

+**Variation:** The separator `/` can also be used instead of `.` if there is no ambiguity.

+The separator can be escaped in any path element using `\.`, and the `\` character is escaped using `\\`.

+Suppose we have object which hashes to QmCCC...000:

+    ---
+    stuff:
+      foo:
+        mlink: QmCCC...111
+        mode: 0755
+        owner: jbenet

+and we have object which hashes to QmCCC...111 (the foo link):

+    ---
+    other:
+      cat.jpg:
+        mlink: QmCCC...222
+        mode: 0644
+        owner: jbenet

+Now:

+- the path `/ipfs/QmCCC...000/stuff.foo.mode` yields `0755`
+- the path `/ipfs/QmCCC...000/stuff/foo` does not exists because in the object `QmCCC...000`, the `stuff` object cannot is not a _merkle-link_ (it doesn't have the `mlink` key)
+- the path `/ipfs/QmCCC...000/stuff.foo/other.cat\.jpg` yields object `QmCCC...222`
+    <br/>**FIXME:** or does it yields `{"mlink": "QmCCC...222", "mode": 0644, "owner": "jbenet"}` and `/ipfs/QmCCC...000/stuff.foo/other.cat\.jpg` yields the object `QmCCC...222`?
+- the path `/ipfs/QmCCC...000/stuff.foo/other.cat\.jpg.mode` yields `0644`

+Variation:

+- the path `/ipfs/QmCCC...000/stuff/foo.mode` yields `0755`
+- the path `/ipfs/QmCCC...000/stuff.foo.mode` yields `0755`
+- the path `/ipfs/QmCCC...000/stuff/foo/mode` does not exists because object `QmCCC...111` does not have a `mode` key.
+- the path `/ipfs/QmCCC...000/stuff.foo/other.cat\.jpg` yields same as above (**FIXME**)
+- the path `/ipfs/QmCCC...000/stuff.foo/other.cat\.jpg.mode` yields `0644`

 ## What is the IPLD Data Model?